Karen R. Sollins, Chair

 David R. Jones, Esq.

-David R. Jones has been President and Chief Executive Officer of the Community Service Society of New York (CSS), a nonpartisan, not-for-profit organization that promotes economic advancement and full civic participation for low-income New Yorkers since 1986.
-Prior to joining CSS, Mr. Jones served as Executive Director of the New York City Youth Bureau and, from 1979 to 1983, as Special Advisor to Mayor Koch.
-Mr. Jones was a member of the transition committee of New York’s mayor-elect Michael Bloomberg.
+David R. Jones has been President and CEO of the Community Service Society of New York (CSS), a nonpartisan, not-for-profit organization that promotes economic advancement and full civic participation for low-income New Yorkers, since 1986.
+Prior to joining CSS, Mr. Jones served as Executive Director of the New York City Youth Bureau and, from 1979 to 1983, as Special Advisor to Mayor Ed Koch.
+Mr. Jones has served on the transition committees of New York Mayor Bill de Blasio, former Mayor Michael Bloomberg and New York Attorney General Eric Schneiderman.
+He was recently confirmed to fill a seat on the Metropolitan Transportation Authority (MTA) board and appointed to a blue-ribbon commission advising the mayor on structural changes to NYC Health + Hospitals.
 He served for five years as Chairman of the Board of Carver Federal Savings Bank, the largest African-American managed bank in the nation.
-Mr. Jones also served on the board of the New York City Health and Hospitals Corporation and was Vice Chairman of the Primary Care Development Corporation, which finances health care programs and facilities in medically underserved communities.
-He is currently Chair of the Board of the Nation Institute and a member of the Advisory Council of the New York City Department of Health & Mental Hygiene.
-He is also a board member of the Fiscal Policy Institute.
-While receiving his Bachelor of Arts degree from Wesleyan University, Mr. Jones interned for the late Senator Robert F. Kennedy in Washington, D.C.
+He is currently Chair of the Board of the Nation Institute, a member of the Advisory Council of the New York City Department of Health & Mental Hygiene, and board member of the Center for Community Change.
+While receiving his Bachelor of Arts degree from Wesleyan University Mr. Jones interned for the late Senator Robert F. Kennedy in Washington, D.C.
 He received a Juris Doctor degree from the Yale Law School, afterwards clerking for Judge Constance Baker Motley of the U.S. District Court for the Southern District of New York.
 Prior to his nonprofit and public service careers, he specialized in corporate antitrust cases and contract litigation at the law firm of Cravath, Swaine & Moore.

 Gordon Litwin, Esq.